-- Think in terms of a child’s tea party, with a range of tempting nibbles such as tiny egg and cress sandwiches without crusts, small biscuits (such as the gem biscuits), smoked salmon and cream cheese on savoury cheese biscuits, small home-made scones with butter and jam, roasted chicken breast with a tiny portion of home-made chips, individual steak and kidney puddings (available from the chill section of many supermarkets if you don’t want to cook them yourselves).
+- Think in terms of a child’s tea party, with a range of tempting nibbles such as tiny egg and cress sandwiches without crusts, small biscuits (such as a chocolate digestive or melting moments), smoked salmon and cream cheese on a water cracker biscuits, mini home-made scones with butter and jam, a small piece of a chicken breast with a tiny portion of home-made chips, mini quiches (available from the fridge section of many supermarkets if you don’t want to cook them yourselves).

-- Offer snacks regularly such as milkshakes (add a dollop of ice cream) and Twiglets; a small glass of Guinness with a cheese sandwich; an individual serving of apricot crumble (make at home with dried or tinned apricots.)
+- Offer snacks regularly such as flavoured milkshakes (add a dollop of ice cream) or fruit smoothies

-- Get together a range of TV snacks to nibble while viewing such as fingers of toast and butter or Vegemite toast, popcorn, thick-cut or home-made crisps, pieces of good quality chocolate, speciality bread such as Turkish or corn chips with a lovely dip such as guacamole, cream cheese or hummus; thin slices of hard speciality cheese such as a crumbly cheddar (traditionally eaten with quince preserve but a good quality digestive biscuit and/or grapes might be easier and less rich!)
+- Get together a range of TV snacks to nibble while viewing such as fingers of Vegemite toast, salted and buttered popcorn, chips, chocolate covered peanuts or sultanas or corn chips with a lovely dip such as guacamole or hummus; thin slices of hard speciality cheese such as a crumbly cheddar

 - A small tasting plate with cold meats, olives, dips, nuts, crackers and cheese etc